 (a) Allotropy: The phenomenon due to which an element exists in two or more forms in the same physical state with identical properties but with different physical properties is known as allotropy.

-(b) Carat: The weight of diamond is expressed in carats [1 carat = 0.2 g]
+(b) Carat: The weight of a diamond is expressed in carats [1 carat = 0.2 g]

 (d) Catenation: There is a unique property of carbon called catenation through which a large number of organic compounds is due to the ability of carbon atom to form long chains with other carbon atoms through the sharing of electrons.